wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-with-flow/includes/3-flow-mobile-app.md

 If you select this flow, you'll see that it succeeded in both steps.

 ## How flows are started
 Buttons are flows that are started through a manual action.
-For example, you can create a button to send a "Working from home today" email to your manager.
+For example, you can create a button to send a *Working from home today* email to your manager.
 If you live far from your workplace, you can then use this button on days when the traffic is a mess!

 - Select **Buttons** to use some of these flows.